fab-machines/BigFDM/README.md

 License
 --
 This work is licensed under the terms of the open source license: Creative Commons Attribution-ShareAlike 4.0 International ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).

+Note
+--

+**This documentation will be continuously updated as soon there are updates and/or improvements on the machine.**

 Disclaimer
 --